Bailey’s Irish Cream Mini Cheesecakes

 ***June 2020 – Wow!
 Hello!
 And Welcome!
 This post from 10 years ago has taken off in the last day!
 Thank you so much for visiting my blog!
 These Bailey’s cheesecakes really are as amazing as they look, and I hope you’ll try them and share them with friends.
 I make them for adult events and even Kids Tea Parties!
+You may also be interested in my roundup of Best Mini Cheesecake Recipes.
 If you’d like to see more recipes like this, I invite you to follow me on Pinterest, like my Facebook page, and subscribe to my email list.
 Thank you again for visiting my small little space of the internet! 🙂

 Bailey’s Mini Cheesecakes: The Perfect Party Dessert

 Bob’s work Holiday Party was earlier this month, and everyone was encouraged to bring a snack or dessert.
 This party fell on the same weekend as our Holiday Open House, so I was already in full dessert mode – what’s one more?!
 I thought for a while about what to make, then remembered my mini cheesecake pans.
 It’s rare that I get the opportunity to use them, and this seemed like the perfect event for a bite-sized, easy-to-grab dessert.
 One of my favorite cheesecakes is the Bailey’s Irish Cream Cheesecake, so I decided to adapt the recipe to a mini version.

 Developing the Recipe